 working directly with children — see regulation 13;

+working with children check number has the same meaning as it has in the Child Protection (Working With Children) Act 2012 of New South Wales;

 working with vulnerable people check means a check of a person under a working with vulnerable people law of a participating jurisdiction.

+(1A) A requirement under these Regulations applying in relation to a stated number of children applies each time there is the stated number of children or a part of the stated number.

+Example: There are 33 children aged 36 months or over (not including children over preschool age) at a centre-based service.
+Regulation 123(1)(c)(ii) requires 1 educator for each 10 children.
+In this case 4 educators would be required.

 (2) Unless the context otherwise requires, a reference in these Regulations to a Part by a number is a reference to the Part, designated by that number, of these Regulations.

 (3) Guides to Chapters do not form part of these Regulations.